syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 You can find either the first occurrence or all the occurrences of a pattern of text in a PowerPoint presentation using the `Find` or `FindAll` method and highlight it.

-The following code example illustrates how to find all the occurrences of a pattern of text using Regex pattern and highlight it.
+The following code example illustrates how to find all the occurrences of a pattern of text using a Regex pattern and highlight it.

 {% tabs %}